|3 August 2014

 ||Reworked Carlisle Updated the large and diverse

-Carlisle presentation with the results of a visit on June 7.
+Carlisle section with the results of a visit on June 7.
 New pictures showing precise locations of Wheeler, Munroe, and Russell homesteads, where we’d had only neighborhood shots before.
-Also restructured the presentation so that you can follow it all the way through with consistent “back” and “next” links.
+Also restructured the section so that you can follow it all the way through with consistent “back” and “next” links.
 It had grown like Topsy, with detours and loops that you might never find.
 Its main sections now begin at these links:

 |30 May 2002